jorenheit/brainfix/README.md

 --random            Enable random number generation (generates the ?-symbol).
                       Your interpreter must support this extension!
 --no-bcr            Disable break/continue/return statements for more compact output.
+--no-multiple-inclusion-warning
+                    Do not warn when a file is included more than once, or when files with duplicate names are included.
 -o [file, stdout]   Specify the output stream/file (default stdout).

 Example: bfx -o program.bf -O1 -I ~/brainfix/std/ -t int16 program.bfx